 If you can believe it, even more amazing than the house – THE GARDENS!
 (Gasp) “Ferns & Urns” would be a great motto for the grounds (designed by a fledgling P. Allen Smith as one of his first landscape design projects).

 After a lovely morning – and refreshed by our host’s Southern Baptist “medicinal” punch (I had a headache so I drank two glasses) – we ventured back to Little Rock to the original Garden Home for an afternoon of demonstrations, contests and fun.

 You can imagine I was quite excited to see Mr. Smith’s vegetable garden.
 I quickly fell in love with the potting bench.
 And how everything, although stylish, was also well used.
 I also enjoyed the sense of humor displayed around the property in various ways.
 Here you see old bowling balls converted to ladybug sculpture!
 I will forever see ladybugs every time I go bowling now.

-One of the activities was planting a organic fertilizer, one with – so we could see the growth differences over the season.
+One of the activities was planting a salsa garden – one without organic fertilizer, one with – so we could see the growth differences over the season.
 My team included the awesome Garden Rockstar, Michael, Carrie from Between the Limes and Shirley of the Garden World Report.
 These were all people I was familiar with before this trip but hadn’t had a chance to interact with.
 They sure are a fun and knowledgeable bunch!

 I wasn’t sure how Day Two could get any better but as we piled out of the bus after an hour drive to the new Garden Home I quickly realized they’d saved the best for last.